Arizona State University

 Leadership

-Dr. Scotty D. Craig is an Associate Professor of Human Systems Engineering at Arizona State University and Director of the DoD Advanced Distributed Learning Initiative Partnership Laboratory at Arizona State University.
+Dr. Scotty D. Craig is an Associate Professor of Human Systems Engineering at Arizona State University and Director of the DoD Advanced Digital Learning Initiative Partnership Laboratory at Arizona State University.
 He has a dual affiliation with the Ira A. Fulton Schools of Engineering and the Mary Lou Fulton Teachers College.
 Dr. Craig has expertise within the Learning Engineering area at the intersection of cognitive science, design science, and the science of learning (specifically the development and evaluation of learning technology).
 His goal is to provide cutting-edge research, which provides solutions to real-world problems within education and training.
 Education: Ph.D., Experimental Psychology (Cognitive), University of Memphis.

 Contact